7DET/.github/profile/README.md

 ## :open_hands: Code of Conduct

-Built In Detroit sees value in everyone and we hope to build a welcoming community to contribute, share and grow.
+Detroit Hard Tech sees the potential in **EVERYONE** and we hope to build a diverse and welcoming community to contribute, share and grow.

+Recent re-segregationist policies from the US federal government are detestable and are an anathema to the future of Detroit - a city that is ~77% Black and where 1/3 live in poverty.

+Segregationist policies and those that support them are not welcome in our spaces or in our work.

 Please review our current [Code of Conduct](https://github.com/BuiltInDetroit/.github/blob/main/CODE_OF_CONDUCT.md).